joseph-data/joseph-data/README.md

 - Maps
 - Shiny Apps

-You can find more info about me on my [portfolio](https://joseph-data.quarto.pub/joseph-nyajuoga/about.html).
+You can find more info about me on my [Personal Website](https://joseph-data.quarto.pub/joseph-nyajuoga/about.html).

 ----